-Problem is, he's the best at being a pedantic physics-obsessed geek.
+Alex Kavanagh is a pedantic, physics-obsessed geek.
 He’s a teacher who hates teaching; a lover who’s just been dumped (again); a writer whose articles all get rejected; an adult who still lives at home and gets bullied at the bus stop by teenagers; and he’s just had the worst day of his life.
 So far, so bad.
 Things can only get better, right?

 Holy protons, he hopes she’s changed.

 She’s changed all right.
 For a start, she’s actually Lucy’s twin sister, Jane...